fergald/explainer-bfcache-ccns/api.md

 and usually corresponds to a logout.
 The same outcome applies when the cookie expires.
-Replacing the cookie with a new value might also correspond to a change in authentication state or it may just be a refresh of the token or other neutral change.
+Replacing the cookie with a new value might also correspond to a change in authorization state or it may just be a refresh of the token or other neutral change.

-Conservatively, we can consider any change to be a significant authentication change even if it does not correspond to a logout.
+Conservatively, we can consider any change to be a significant authorization change even if it does not correspond to a logout.

 #### Other cookies